JulianNicholls/React-2-Expensify/README.md

 ## Progress

-Working on section 15 - Firebase with Redux
+Completed section 15 - Firebase with Redux

 ## Differences from Andrew